TeachmanLab/MTData/docs/source/index.md

-# Everything about the MindTrails Project (in one place):
+# Everything about the MindTrails Project

 ## MindTrails Project
 MindTrails Project is a JS/JAVA library for online, longitudinal psychological/interventional research studies.
-It is/will be optimal to incorporate features like dynamic scheduling, device/progress tracking, and on-the-fly machine learning (ML) enabled manipulation, etc..
+It is/will be optimal to incorporate features like dynamic scheduling, cross-device/progress tracking, and on-the-fly machine learning (ML) enabled manipulation, etc..
 It comes with a dual-server design that well suits studies that involved sensitive data like personal information and medical record.
 For full documentation, please see [MindTrails Project](http://piserver.readthedocs.io/en/latest/#).